dylanboyling/Chess/README.md

 e.g. 'a2 a4' to move the piece located at a2 to a4

-Enter ? to display all legal moves you may make (WIP) and Q to quit.
+Enter ? to display all legal moves you may make and Q to quit.
 The game will end when checkmate is detected (player is in check and no moves can be made) or there is a stalemate (player is not in check and no moves can be made).
-When the game ends the player will be prompted if they'd like to play another game and each player's scores will be updated accordingly.
+When the game ends, the player will be prompted if they'd like to play another game and each player's scores will be updated accordingly.

 ## Screenshots